Adrienne Terblanche

 ‘Sarah, where is your parasol?
 Don’t tell me you intend to walk twenty minutes there and back with the sun full in your face.’

-I refrain from pointing out her lack of logic.
+I refrain from pointing out her faulty logic.
 If the sun is in my face on the way there, it can hardly be so on the return.

 ‘Sorry, I forgot it.
 But don’t worry, my hat will protect me.’